 Grief seems to hit hardest through the holidays, don’t you think?
-Whether it’s the loss of a loved one, a beloved pet, a cherished friend, a dream job, or indeed, as we have seen in 2020, the loss of many of the freedoms we have always taken for granted.
+Whether it’s the loss of a loved one, a beloved pet, a cherished friend, a dream job, or indeed, as we have seen in the past couple of years, the loss of many of the freedoms we have always taken for granted.

 Navigating grief is difficult, as it isn’t linear.
 One day you may feel on top of the world, the next, you may feel as sad and as raw as the day the grief struck.

 I recently contributed to an article on this stages of grief for HCF magazine (click on the words to take you to the story).